SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/OtherEdit.md

 **Basic Steps**

-1. Enable layer editable, select "Zoom" in the "Object Operation" menu.
+1. Enable layer editable, click "Object Operations" > "Object Editing" gallery > "Object Operations" group > "Zoom"
 2. Select an object (line or region object) as a zoom object.
 3. Drag the cursor and you can see a temporary object whose shape is the same as the selected object moving as you move the cursor.
 4. Move the cursor to the right position and left-click the mouse to complete the zoom operation.
 Pressing ESC or right-clicking mouse to finish the operation.
 The figure below shows an object before zooming and after zooming.
 The blue one is the source object and the red one is the object after zoom.